Julia Obert

 Biography

-Julia Obert studies postcolonial literature and theory, Irish literature, poetry and poetics, 20th century British literature, and critical theory.
+Julia Obert works in the areas of postcolonial literature and theory, Irish literature, poetry and poetics, environmental humanities, and critical theory, especially affect theory and sound studies.
 Her first book, Postcolonial Overtures: The Politics of Sound in Contemporary Northern Irish Poetry, was published by Syracuse University Press in 2015, and her second, The Making and Unmaking of Colonial Cities: Urban Planning, Imperial Power, and the Improvisational Itineraries of the Poor, by Oxford University Press in 2023.
-She is now working on two additional book projects: Vulnerable Soundscapes: Archives of Climate Grief and Irish Joy: Resistant Affects in Contemporary Irish Literature.
+Her third book, Irish Joy: Resistant Affects in Contemporary Irish Literature, is forthcoming from Liverpool University Press in April 2026, and she is now working on a fourth book manuscript entitled Vulnerable Soundscapes: Archives of Climate Grief.
 Her essays have appeared in a number of postcolonial studies, Irish studies, and theory journals and in various edited volumes.
-Outside of work, Julia likes to ski, travel, play fiddle, and hike with her partner, her two stepdaughters, and their pup.
+Outside of work, Julia likes to ski, travel, play fiddle, and hike with her family and friends and her pup Frankie.

 Education